arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.27.16
+In-N-Out closes on Easter Sunday.
+At least, the Kettleman one does.

 ### 03.26.16
 Freud wrote a bunch of stuff about dreams (see *The Interpretation of Dreams*, *On Dreams*).
 This work was focused towards helping his patients.
 That is,